Braulio Leal: Magallanes

 On 5 June 2019, Leal joined Deportes Magallanes.

 Retirement

 In November 2021, he announced his retirement from the football activity after a 22-year career.
+However, he and the also former professional footballer, Andrés Reyes, joined amateur club Gol y Gol from Vivanco, Río Bueno, for the 2023 South Zone Inter Regional Championship.

 Coaching career

 Following his retirement, Leal assumed as the Technical Head of the Magallanes youth system, at the same he performs as coach.
+During 2024, he served as assistant coach of Ronald Fuentes.
+He assumed as head coach for the 2025 season.

+In October 2025, Leal switched to Colo-Colo as the coach of the under 20's.